-The clinical decision making component of the exam consists of up to approximately 60 cases, with one to five questions each, for a total of up to approximately 80 questions.
+The Clinical Decision Making component of the exam consists of up to approximately 45 to 55 cases, with one to four questions each, for a total of up to approximately 80 questions.
 The exam questions are grouped by the following disciplines: Medicine, Surgery, Pediatrics, Obstetrics & Gynecology, Psychiatry, and Population Health, Legal, Ethical and Organizational Aspects of Medicine.
 Content pertaining to Family Medicine is covered in all six disciplines.
 The maximum time allotted for this component is four hours.

 This test is designed to assess problem solving and clinical decision making skills.
 Candidates will be presented with case descriptions followed by one or more test questions that assess key issues in the resolution of the case.
 Candidates may be asked to elicit clinical information, order diagnostic procedures, make diagnoses or prescribe therapy.
 Their decisions should reflect the management of an actual patient.